JamesBullen/Uniform-Distribution-System/README.md

 # Uniform Distribution System
-Proof of concept database with Qt user interface
+Proof of concept database with Qt user interface.

 ## About